quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 # **February Week 1**
 ## **Thursday: Februrary 8**
 - 9:30  AM: Signed In.
+- 11:00 AM: Investigating shiftpointer to create the strategy for updating the layout planner (**#210**)
+- 12:00 PM: Done with the `Neeeds Shape` call for issue (**#210**)
+- 1:00  PM: Got the data from `scenejs` inside `init()`.
+Attaching the event listener `layoutChanged` that passes the displacement and furnishing id through the event handler.
+- 2:00  PM: Exporting `floorplan` from `floorplanjs`, so as to make use of the OOP.
+- 3:00  PM: Able to update the layout planner once the user clicks on save in the 3D page.
+But why is the `layoutChanged` event is triggered multiple times on a single click ?
+When to remove the event listener ?
+- 4:00  PM: Submitted PR **#212**.
+Fixing **#210**.

 ## **Wednesday: Februrary 7**
 - 9:15  AM: Signed In.